roshgupta/ISTE-Crypt-Secure-e-Auction/Hyperledger Fabric/Commands.md

 ## Clean up

+Messed it up somewhere?
+Time to clean it up..
 When your are done using the auction smart contract, you can bring down the network and clean up the environment.
 In the `auction-simple/application-javascript` directory, run the following command to remove the wallets used to run the applications:
 ```
 rm -rf wallet